Dosage Form: tablet

 - to inhibit structural damage as evidenced by X-ray erosions and joint space narrowing

-Aspirin, nonsteroidal anti-inflammatory agents and/or low dose corticosteroids may be continued during treatment with Leflunomide (see PRECAUTIONS, Drug Interactions, NSAIDs).
-The combined use of Leflunomide with antimalarials, intramuscular or oral gold, D penicillamine, azathioprine, or methotrexate has not been adequately studied (see WARNINGS, Immunosuppression Potential/Bone Marrow Suppression).
+Aspirin, nonsteroidal anti-inflammatory agents and/or low dose corticosteroids may be continued during treatment with Leflunomide tablets (see PRECAUTIONS - Drug Interactions – NSAIDs).
+The combined use of Leflunomide tablets with antimalarials, intramuscular or oral gold, D penicillamine, azathioprine, or methotrexate has not been adequately studied.
+(See WARNINGS - Immunosuppression Potential/Bone Marrow Suppression).

-Leflunomide is contraindicated in patients with known hypersensitivity to Leflunomide or any of the other components of Leflunomide.
+Leflunomide tablets are contraindicated in patients with known hypersensitivity to Leflunomide or any of the other components of Leflunomide tablets.

 When female rats were treated with 1.25 mg/kg of Leflunomide beginning 14 days before mating and continuing until the end of lactation, the offspring exhibited marked (greater than 90%) decreases in postnatal survival.
 The systemic exposure level at 1.25 mg/kg was approximately 1/100 the human exposure level based on AUC.

-Leflunomide is contraindicated in women who are or may become pregnant.
+Leflunomide tablets are contraindicated in women who are or may become pregnant.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 In addition, if Leflunomide and methotrexate are given concomitantly, ACR guidelines for monitoring methotrexate liver toxicity must be followed with ALT, AST, and serum albumin testing monthly.